Integrity and

 expression.

-you need to trust that their influence in your feelings and thinking won’t
+You need to trust that their influence in your thinking and feelings won’t

 cause you to experience confusion or suffering.

-of courtesy that are relevant to you at the present time.
+courtesy that are relevant to you in the present circumstances.

-You might hope to appear that you’re good and
+Although you might wish to appear that you’re

-it's worth your best efforts to be reasonable all of the time but you cannot
+a good person and it's worth your best efforts to be reasonable all of the time

-imagine what another person might feel or think about how you appear to them.
+you cannot imagine what another person might feel or think about how you appear

 4 You